wheelnext/wheelnext/docs/proposals/pep766_explicit_priority_choices.md

 ## Reference Implementation

 The uv project demonstrates index priority with its default behavior.
-A reference implementation for a Python-based tool, such as pip, will be provided if necessary.
+A reference implementation for a Python-based tool is underway at https://github.com/pypa/pip/pull/13210.
 The plan includes opt-in settings, enhanced output, and tracking of index usage.

 ## Rejected Ideas